econnet/econ/do.rst

 Controlling people is against the principle of equality.

-In an econ, owner is replaced by **contributor** to avoid conflicts with existing legal definitions.
+In an econ, owner is replaced by **contributor** to avoid conflict with the existing legal definition.

 People engage in econs because of